Healthy Homes Assessment Tutira

 Draught Stopping Tutira

-If a draft can be felt through gaps that are too large or holes or holes, it requirements to be closed.
+If a draft can be felt through gaps that are too large or holes, it needs to be closed.

-What are unreasonable gaps or holes?
+What are unreasonable gaps and holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections